 Page maintained by

 What makes your eyes brown?
-How are you related to your parents and to your pet dog?
+How are you related to your parents?
+To your pet dog?
 Why are some cells more powerful than others?
 These questions are just a few that can be answered by researching genetics, the study of hereditary information.
 This course is for the serious science lover.
 By examining the principles of genetic information, you’ll get a glimpse at how the molecular world affects the macroscopic world.
 Expect to discuss controversial topics such as prenatal testing and cancer diagnosis.
-Activities will include DNA extractions, visualization of chromosomes from human cells and time spent in a real clinical genetics laboratory.
+Activities will include DNA extractions, visualization of chromosomes from human cells, and participation in a real clinical genetics laboratory.

 Full Day Session: Monday to Friday (9 am - 4 pm) for one week

-Full Day Tuition: $269 (includes all course material)
+Full Day Tuition: $315 (includes all course materials)

 Secure your spot and save on tuition by registering early!